openplans/shareabouts/doc/DEPLOY.md

   *DotCloud*

-         dotcloud create <instance name>
+         dotcloud create <instance name> -f live

-  This will create the application on DotCloud and prompt you connect it to your current directory: `Connect the current directory to "<instance name>"?` If you choose yes, this application will become your default and you can ignore the `-A <instance name>` flags below.
+  This will create the application on DotCloud using the live flavor, and prompt you connect it to your current directory: `Connect the current directory to "<instance name>"?` If you choose yes, this application will become your default and you can ignore the `-A <instance name>` flags below.

   *Heroku*